-3. BRIGHTSPACE
+3. Brightspace

 Brightspace is Vanderbilt University's primary course management system, providing a core set of digital tools designed to support teaching and learning across campus.
 This website provides information about Brightspace to Vanderbilt faculty, staff, and students.
-Orientation to Brightspace will be provided during MGC onboarding and the Vanderbilt Center for Teaching provides support in person and online.
+Orientation to Brightspace will be provided during MGC onboarding.